Appy99/Quantum-Mechanics-Win24/README.md

 2. Install Anaconda distribution by yourself.
 Or following this guide: https://docs.anaconda.com/anaconda/install/windows/

-3. In the directory of your choice, clone this git repo from https://github.com/ethanwyr/qc_intro by cliking on `Clone or download` and `Download ZIP`.
+3. In the directory of your choice, clone this git repo from https://github.com/Appy99/Quantum-Mechanics-Win24 by clicking on `Clone or download` and `Download ZIP`.

 4. From the Start menu, search for and open `Anaconda Prompt (Anaconda3)`, such as [link](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda).
 Navigate to your chosen directory and get into qc_intro.
 Change Drive: `D:` or `C:`